Home Appliance Maintenance Tips for Longer Lifespan

 • Kettles/coffee machines: Citric acid 15 g/L monthly.
 Hear faster boil?
 That’s the applause.

 • Tankless heaters: Flow drops 10%?
-Time for descaling kit.
+Time for the descaling kit.

 • Whole-home softening: Costs $0.10-0.20/day, saves heaters, pipes, and dishes.
 Cheaper than daily flat whites.